Watch for VeggieHappy’s new mobile-friendly directory of plant-based options in mainstream venues: coming in 2018!

 Roasted Portobello Sandwich(M&T Bank Stadium): Roasted Portobello mushroom with wild arugula, oil cured tomato, fresh mozzarella, and balsamic dressing on a whole grain ciabatta roll.

-As always, we encourage and welcome fan feedback regarding plant based options at your favorite venues.
-Share your comments!
+As always, we encourage and welcome fan feedback regarding the plant-based options at your favorite venues.
+Share your comments with us!

-Last, but not least, we are looking for a few volunteers to help us as we gather information for the new website.
-Volunteers can work remotely and contribute minimal hours.
+Last, but not least, VeggieHappy is looking for a few volunteers.
+Volunteers will be able to work remotely and contribute minimal hours.
 They should be adept at online research, and have a friendly demeanor and good communication skills.
-We will profile our volunteers on this blog after the new site has launched. 🙂 If you’re interested, please contact email@example.com and tell us a little about yourself.
+We’re also interested in having someone assist us with social media.
+If you’re interested, please contact email@example.com and tell us a little about yourself.

 Have a happy rest of the summer, everyone.
 Enjoy the total eclipse!